jansheikkinen/jansheikkinen.github.io/about.md

 linguistics as a whole

-i've been involved in the creation of constructed languages, often called "conlangs" off-and-on since middle school. my current conlang is a fluid-S active-stative polysynthetic conlang primarily inspired by Yup'ik, Saanich, and Navajo.
+i've been involved in the creation of constructed languages, often called "conlangs", off-and-on since middle school. my current conlang is a fluid-S active-stative polysynthetic conlang primarily inspired by Yup'ik, Saanich, and Navajo

 unfortunately, resources on polysynthetic languages are generally limited to journals locked behind paywalls, or 500+ page grammar documentation on a